ploubser/JSON-Grep/README.markdown

-    -f                      : Flatten the results as much as possible -v                      : Verbose output that will list a document if it fails to parse -i [FILENAME]           : Target JSON file to use as input
+    -f                      : Flatten the results as much as possible -v                      : Verbose output that will list a document if it fails to parse -i [FILENAME]           : Target JSON file to use as input --start FIELD           : Starts the grep at a specific key in the document

 ###Expressions###